vi/websocat/doc/functions.md

 ## Child::socket

 Convert the child process handle to a Stream Socket of its stdin and stdout (but not stderr).
-In case of non-piped (`2`) fds, the resulting socket would be incomplete.
+In case of non-piped (`2`) FDs, the resulting socket would be incomplete.

 Returns `StreamSocket`

 ## Child::take_stderr

 Take stderr handle as a Stream Reader (i.e. half-socket).
-In case of non-piped (`2`) fds, the handle would be null
+In case of non-piped (`2`) FDs, the handle would be null

 Returns `StreamRead`

 ## Child::wait

-Obtain a Hangup handle that resovles when child process terminates.
+Obtain a Hangup handle that resolves when child process terminates.
 `Child` instance cannot be used after this.

 Returns `Hangup`